danielbpc2/ArchiPlace/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Project made for the Le Wagon bootcamp, made with love by the batch-138-São Paulo.
+Hope ya all like it!